1. Resource Library

 2. Better customer relationships

-Most enterprise resource planning software will allow you to store any important details about an account in their customer records.
-This includes purchase volume, monthly transaction volume, and payment history.
+Most enterprise resource planning systems will allow you to store any important details about an account in its customer records.
+This includes information like purchase volume, monthly transaction volume, and payment history.

-If a customer calls your company for support about their billing and payments, your staff can go into the ERP and have everything right at hand.
+If a customer calls your company for support about their billing and payments—for example—with an ERP system, your staff can go into the tool and have everything they need at their disposal.

 3. Smarter sales methods

-Enterprise resource planning software can also be useful for notifying your team about changes in customer sales volumes.
-For example, you can receive an alert when a customer's purchasing behavior changes.
-Be it they’ve stopped purchasing a specific product or they missed multiple invoice payments.
+ERP systems are also useful for notifying your teams about changes in customer sales volumes.
+For example, these tools could be configured to deliver alerts when a customer's purchasing behavior changes—because they’ve stopped purchasing a specific product or they’ve multiple outstanding invoice payments.

-With this intel, your team can follow up with a customer to ask how their needs have changed or if they would benefit from an extension on payment terms.
+With this intel, your team can prioritize following up with their customers to understand how their needs have changed or if they’d benefit from an extension on payment terms.

-The ERP software market is huge, valued at almost $44 billion in 2020 and projected to reach $117 billion by 2030.
+The enterprise resource planning system market is huge, valued at almost $44 billion in 2020 and projected to reach $117 billion by 2030.
+And there are hundreds—if not possibly thousands—of different ERP systems available today.

 Oracle NetSuite

 Another of these applications is Dynamics 365 Finance and Supply Chain Management (F&SCM).
-F&SCM is tailor-made to help mid-size and enterprise companies manage product demand, stock, logistics, and manufacturing.
+F&SCM is tailored to help midsize and enterprise companies manage product demand, stock, logistics, and manufacturing.

 Sage Intacct